| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 experience and shares it with others.
 It starts with knowing

-Some people are aware of the desire to write from childhood,
+that you want to write.
+Knowing you want to write Some people are aware of the desire to write from childhood,

 others come to it later in life.
 For some it may be a desire